Click HERE for Important Information for Licensees struggling with mental health or substance abuse issues

 The primary objective of the Delaware Board of Nursing is to protect the public health, safety and welfare.
 To meet this objective to safeguard life and health, the Board

-The Board issues licenses to registered nurses, practical nurses and advanced practice nurses.
+The Board issues licenses to registered nurses (RNs), practical nurses (LPNs) and advanced practice registered nurses (APRNs).

-The Board meets the second Wednesday of the month at 9:00 a.m., with the exception of August and December.
+Unless notified otherwise, the Board meets the second Wednesday of the month at 9:00 a.m., with the exception of August and December.
 All meetings are open to the general public and are held in the Cannon Building, 861 Silver Lake Boulevard, in Dover.
 The meeting schedule is available at the State of Delaware public meeting calendar.